 - Set a long-term ratio of state support for general instruction vs. line-item support of individual projects.
 There is no way to eliminate political pressures for special projects in public higher education–that goes with the territory of public institutions.
 But what can and should happen within states is a long-term agreement (revised on occasion) that most higher education funding be devoted to general instruction, with special line-item projects capped at a certain percentage each budget cycle.
 What percentage?
 That will depend on the state and will need to be negotiated … and occasionally renegotiated.
 Setting an overall state cap on line-item project support will allow the political jockeying for support to happen without causing irreparable harm to the general instructional budget.4

 - Set a firm two-year deadline for the reorientation of institutional financial aid towards needy students.
-State legislatures should mandate that within five years (i.e., the 2015-16 year), the vast majority of institutional financial aid should be distributed to those with financial need as documented on FAFSA (the free federal application for student assistance).
+State legislatures should mandate that within two years (i.e., the 2015-16 year), the vast majority of institutional financial aid should be distributed to those with financial need as documented on FAFSA (the free federal application for student assistance).
 The same should be true of statewide scholarship programs, but that is often very difficult to sell to constituents.
 On the other hand, severely limiting institutional aid except for demonstrated financial need is much more politically feasible and will focus on the worst behavior of research universities that abandon poor in-state students in a chase for prestigious out-of-state students.

 - Set a three-year deadline for limited athletic financial dependence.
 State legislatures should mandate that within three years (i.e., the 2016-17 year), the interscholastic athletic program of each public college and university depend on state and student dollars for no more than 15-20% of total operational spending and no more than 20% of capital expenditures.5 Different states and institutions have different ways of subsidizing athletic programs, sometimes with student fees, sometimes with state funds, sometimes a mix.
 The numbers here may need some adjustment, but after the establishment of a basic interscholastic athletic program, there should be a requirement for large athletic programs to pay their way in expanding both the operational and capital sides of the business (and yes, I meant the business of interscholastic athletics).